 Pretenders to the Non-existent French Throne

 It's not likely you'll see a king on the French throne in your lifetime.
 However, there are pretenders to the French throne who are supported by French Royalists.
 These Royalists believe that only a king can truly unify the nation, represent all the French people, and solve long-term problems.
-French Royalists divide their support between The House of Bourbon, The House of Orleans, and The House of Bonaparte.
+French Royalists divide their support between the following royal house names: The House of Bourbon, The House of Orleans, and The House of Bonaparte.

 The House of Bourbon

 Louis Alphonse de Bourbon, the Duke of Anjou, is a descendant from French King Louis XIV.
 His claim is made through Spain's House of the Bourbon.
 He pretends to the title of French King Louis XX.

 The House of Orleans